WorldBrain/storex-docs/docs/guides/quickstart/README.md

 }
 ```

 For the full list of standard storage operations, see [the storage operations guide](/guides/storage-operations/).
-To see you can implement custom operations, and how the standardization process work, see [the custom storage operations guide](/advanced-usage/custom-storage-operations/).
+To see you can implement custom operations, see [custom storage operations](/guides/storage-operations/?id=custom-operations).

 ## Organizing your application into storage modules